kumu/docs/guides/bridge.md

 <p class="alert alert-info">
   Bridging has the ability to create a lot of new connections—so many that they might bog down your map!<br><br>

-  If you notice your map freezing or moving slowly after you use the bridge feature, check out our guide on <a class="alert-link" href="/faq/how-much-data-can-kumu-handle.html">Kumu's data limits</a> for more tips on how to improve speed.
+  If you notice your map freezing or moving slowly after you bridge, check out our guide on <a class="alert-link" href="/faq/how-much-data-can-kumu-handle.html">Kumu's data limits</a> for more tips on how to improve speed.
 </p>

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/bridge.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>